 Photography by Toast of Leeds

 “My Dress was ‘Laverne’ by Catherine Deane and I purchased it from the fabulous Blackburn Bridal Couture in Blackheath, London.
 The dress just felt right the moment I put it on, it felt so light and I loved the lace back.
-It had a good ‘swish’ if you know what I mean!”
+It had a good ‘swish’ if you know what I mean!”“My make up was done by the lovely Lucy Smith and my hair was styled on the day by Louise Rhodes of Yorkshire Bridal Hair.”

 “Our beautiful flowers were by the lovely Lynne Hodgkinson of Stems Design.
 I wanted a relaxed, wild looking bouquet with pale pinks, blue and cream.”